Dr Patrick Hone

 Nicole Stubing joins FRDC in her first position in industry after finishing her undergraduate studies.
-She recently graduated from The University of Adelaide with a Bachelor of Science (Natural Resources with Honours).
+She recently graduated from The University of Adelaide with a Bachelor of Science (Natural Resources) with Honours.
 She has a solid network of contacts within the fishing and aquaculture sectors and research community of South Australia, which she acquired while working with SARDI and the oyster industry as part of her Honours year.
-She is now taking on a six month cadetship with the FRDC.

 < Back to top >